-The extended notion heavily depends on the following two ingredients.
-The first one is the $\ff$-\emph{sequences} with $\ff$ a \emph{regular thin} family of finite subsets of $\nn$.
+The new definition heavily depends on the following two ingredients.
+The first one is the $\ff$-\emph{sequences} $(x_s)_{s\in\ff}$ with $\ff$ a \emph{regular thin} family of finite subsets of $\nn$.
 The $\ff$-sequences will replace the usual sequences.
-The second is the new concept of \emph{plegma} families of subsets of $\nn$.
-This is very crucial for our approach as it permits to apply Ramsey theory.
+The second one is the \emph{plegma} families of finite subsets of $\nn$.
+This is a new concept introduced here which is very crucial for our approach due to their Ramsey properties.
 Let us also note that the plegma families are invisible in the classical definition of spreading models.
 Next we shall describe in detail the aforementioned concepts and the definition of the spreading models.
 In the sequel for an infinite subset $M$ of $\nn$ by $[M]^{<\infty}$ (resp. $[M]^{\infty}$) we denote the set of all finite (resp. infinite) subsets of $M$.